KatharaFramework/Kathara/README.md

 # ![Kathará](logo_kathara_small.png)
 From the Greek Καθαρά.

-Implementation of the notorious [Netkit](https://github.com/maxonthegit/netkit-core) using Python and Docker, allowing for SDN, NFV and traditional routing protocols.
-Comes with **P4**, **OpenVSwitch**, **Quagga**, **Bind**,  and more.
+Implementation of the notorious [Netkit](https://github.com/maxonthegit/netkit-core) using Python and Docker.
+10 times faster than Netkit and more than 100 times lighter, allows easy configuration and deploy of arbitrary virtual networks with for SDN, NFV and traditional routing protocols.

+Kathará comes with **P4**, **OpenVSwitch**, **Quagga**, **Bind**, and more, but can also be extended with your own container images.

-Kathará has the performances to run in production and can emulate most network equipments.
+Thanks to Docker, the framework has the performances to run in production and our images can emulate most network equipments.

 ## Installation
 * To run Kathará you first need to install [Docker](https://www.docker.com/) and Python 2.x.
 For Linux users I suggest installing Docker from https://get.docker.com while for Windows and Mac it's easier to use https://download.docker.com.